JQChong/jet-lag/docs/hiding/the_hider_deck/curses.md

 ### Curse of the Lie Detector

 You must answer all photo questions truthfully, and photo questions do not count into the three questions.
-Moreover, once three non-photo questions have been asked, seekers will make their guess as soon as possible, and you have to tell seekers truthfully whether you have lied and which question you did lied.
+Moreover, once three non-photo questions have been asked, seekers will make their guess as soon as possible, and you have to tell seekers truthfully whether their guess is correct.
+If you did lie, you do not have to disclose which question you have lied.

 ### Curse of the Distant Cuisine